lipoja/URLExtract/README.rst

     for url in extractor.gen_urls(example_text):
         print(url) # prints: ['janlipovsky.cz']

-Or you if you want to just check if there is at least one URL you can do:
+Or if you want to just check if there is at least one URL you can do:

 .. code:: python